How BizTalk Maps Work – The sequence of links (Part 3)

 Conclusion

-When you begin to explore the world of maps, there are two questions that should evaluate carefully
+When you begin to explore the world of maps, there are two questions that you should evaluate carefully

 Related links